 - provide links to a hospital’s blog or website on social media posts

-- include a phone number or QR code on every physical piece of marketing material like posters and flyers
+- include a phone number or QR code on every physical piece of marketing material like posters and digital flyers

 To promote your healthcare organization successfully, you must create strategies that are inclusive and informative by using content tools to tell stories like: